$(SL(N),q)$-opers, the $q$-Langlands correspondence, and quantum/classical duality: Introduction

 \subsection{Opers and the Gaudin model}

 One formulation of the geometric Langlands correspondence is the existence of an isomorphism between spaces of conformal blocks for the classical $W$-algebra associated to a simple complex Lie algebra $\fg$ and the dual affine Kac-Moody algebra ${}^L\hat{\fg}$ at the critical level.
-Since both these algebras admit deformations, it is natural to conjecture the existence of deformed versions of the Langlands correspondence, and indeed, this has been the subject of considerable recent interest~\cite{Aganagic:2017la,Gaiotto:2018,PestunStringTalk}.
+Since both these algebras admit deformations, it is natural to conjecture the existence of deformed versions of the Langlands correspondence, and indeed, this has been the subject of considerable recent interest~\cite{Aganagic:2017smx,Gaiotto:2018,PestunStringTalk}.
 In this paper, we describe a $q$-Langlands correspondence which is a deformation of an important example of geometric Langlands, the classical correspondence between the spectra of the Gaudin model and opers on the projective line with regular singularities and trivial monodromy.

 Let $G$ be a simple complex algebraic group of adjoint type, and let ${}^L\fg$ be the Lie algebra of the Langlands dual group ${}^L G$.
 Fix a collection of distinct points $z_1,\dots,z_n$ in $\C$.
 The Gaudin Hamiltonians are certain mutually commuting elements of the algebra $U({}^L \fg)^{\otimes n}$.
 They are contained in a commutative subalgebra $\cZ_{(z_i)}({}^L \fg)$ called the Gaudin algebra.
-The simultaneous eigenvalues of the actions of the Gaudin Hamiltonians on $N$-fold tensor products of ${}^L\fg$-modules is given by the (maximal) spectrum of this algebra, namely, the set of algebra homomorphisms $\cZ_{(z_i)}({}^L \fg)\to\C$.
+The simultaneous eigenvalues of the actions of the Gaudin Hamiltonians on $N$-fold tensor products of ${}^L\fg$-modules is given by the (maximal) spectrum of this algebra, namely, the set of algebra homomorphisms $\cZ_{(z_i)}({}^L \fg)\to\C$.\footnote{We remark that the Gaudin algebra is a subalgebra of the center of the universal enveloping algebra at the critical level, and this center was characterized in \cite{Feigin:1994in}.
+Ding and Etingof have found generators of the center of the quantum affine algebra at the critical level, thereby proving the $q$-analogue of this statement~\cite{Ding_1994}.}